AbisheK0726/eng130-IaC/README.md

 ### What is Roles?

 A role is a set of Ansible tasks, handlers, and variables that are used together.
 Roles are a way of automatically loading related vars_files, tasks, and handlers together.
 Roles can be shared and reused.

+### What is Playbook?

+A playbook is a list of tasks to be executed on a remote host.
+Playbooks are written in YAML format and have a simple structure that allows you to easily organize your automation jobs into logical groups.

 ### Setup